lohargaurav00/portfolio/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

-The website will be accessible at `http://localhost:3000` in your web browser.

-## Contributing

-Contributions to this portfolio website are welcome!
-If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.